Ogcocephalus corniger: Distribution and habitat

 Ogcocephalus corniger is found in the Western Atlantic Ocean as far north as the coast of North Carolina southwards along the eastern coast of the United States to the Bahamas.
 It also occurs in the Gulf of Mexico from the Florida Keys north and west along the Gulf coast into Mexico as far south as Tampico and off Campeche and Yucatán.
 In the Caribbean Sea the longnose batfish is found from Mexico to Belize, and again from Colón in Panama to the Guajira Peninsula in Colombia.
-Vagrants have been recorded as dar north as New York.
+Vagrants have been recorded as far north as New York.
 This species is typically found on sandy substrates at depths between 29 and 230 m.

 Biology

 Ogcocephalus corniger is a demersal fish, of which little is known of its biology.
-Batfishes are ambush predators and their prey typically compises small gastropods, bivalves, crustaceans, worms and the occasional small fish.
+Batfishes are ambush predators and their prey typically comprises small gastropods, bivalves, crustaceans, worms and the occasional small fish.
 The eggs and larvae are pelagic, the larvae undergo metamorphosis when they settle on the bottom.
 The rostrum is moveable and this fish stays motionless on the sea bed, moving the rostrum back and forth.
 This lures in prey and the batfish the opens its mouth, sucking the prey in.
 It is a poor swimmer and when they have to move they do so by walking on the substrate using the limb-like paired fins, and has been observed to jump, crawl and walk.
 If threatened this fish can quickly bury itself in the sediment.
 This species has lived to an age of 8 years old in captivity.